Speakers and Tutors

 [ top ]

-Dr Andrea Harvey graduated from University of Bristol Veterinary School, UK in 2000, and after a couple of years in small animal practice, returned to Bristol Vet School to undertake a residency in feline medicine, funded by the Feline Advisory Bureau (FAB).
-She then remained at Bristol Vet School as FAB Clinician in Feline Medicine until 2010 and has since been doing a variety of work in private referral practices in the UK and more recently at Small Animal Specialist Hospital in Sydney, together with lecturing widely throughout Europe, contributing to numerous textbooks, and working closely with the International Society of Feline Medicine (ISFM) on a variety of initiatives, including development of the 'Cat Friendly Clinic' scheme.
-Andrea obtained the RCVS Diploma in Feline Medicine and European Diploma in Internal Medicine in 2005 and is a RCVS Recognised Specialist in Feline Medicine and European Veterinary Specialist in Internal Medicine.
+Dr Andrea Harvey graduated from University of Bristol Veterinary School, UK in 2000, and after a couple of years in small animal practice, returned to Bristol Vet School to undertake a 3 year residency in feline medicine, funded by the Feline Advisory Bureau (now International Cat Care).
+She then remained at Bristol Vet School as FAB Lecturer in Feline Medicine until 2011 after which she moved to Sydney where she runs the feline medicine service at Small Animal Specialist Hospital.
+Andrea is also the International Society of Feline Medicine (ISFM) Australasian Representative, bringing various initiatives such as the ISFM 'Cat Friendly Clinic' scheme to Australia, and helping to develop the international profile of the feline chapter of ANZCVS.
+Andrea has lectured widely internationally and contributed to numerous textbooks, including being co-editor of the BSAVA Manual of Feline Practice.
 Andrea has wide interests in all aspects of feline medicine, and is passionate about both providing the best care for her patients, and helping to support other veterinarians to do the same.

 [ top ]